 If you’ve ever been to a Pediatrician’s office with a young child, then you know that Fear is the number one weapon used to coerce parents to vaccinate their children.
 I’ve had it used on me by a lifelong doctor friend of the family!
 It takes a major act of will to resist this tactic.

-“What if YOUR child is the one who gets polio?
+“What if YOUR child gets polio?
 Could you ever forgive yourself if your child became crippled?”
 “Did you know that deafness and brain damage are two complications from measles?”

 Pediatricians deadpan these type of heart stopping questions when parents show any type of resistance to shots and it works very effectively, particularly with first time parents.